acend/helm-basics-training/content/en/docs/04/publish.md

 ---
-title: "4.4 Publish your chart"
+title: "4.5 Optional: Publish your chart"
-weight: 44
+weight: 45
-sectionnumber: 4.4
+sectionnumber: 4.5
 ---

 In this lab we will learn how to publish our Helm chart and make it accessible to the public by using GitHub pages.